Ragad-Al/Ragad-Al/README.md

 ## Data Analyst | Business Intelligence | Bioinformatics

-I am a Birmingham-based data professional with a strong academic background in data analysis, software engineering, computer science, and bioinformatics.
+I am a Birmingham-based data analyst with a multidisciplinary background in data analysis, software engineering, computer science, and bioinformatics.

 I recently completed an **MSc in Bioinformatics with Distinction** at the University of Birmingham.
 I also hold a **Master’s degree in Software Engineering** and a **Bachelor’s degree in Computer Science**.